PaddlePaddle/PaddleNLP/README_en.md

 Please refer to our official AI Studio account for more interactive tutorials: [PaddleNLP on AI Studio](https://aistudio.baidu.com/aistudio/personalcenter/thirdview/574995)

-* [What's Seq2Vec?](https://aistudio.baidu.com/aistudio/projectdetail/1283423) shows how to use LSTM to do sentiment analysis.
+* [What's Seq2Vec?](https://aistudio.baidu.com/aistudio/projectdetail/1283423) shows how to use simple API to finish LSTM model and solve sentiment analysis task.

-* [Sentiment Analysis with ERNIE](https://aistudio.baidu.com/aistudio/projectdetail/1294333) shows how to exploit the pretrained ERNIE to make sentiment analysis better.
+* [Sentiment Analysis with ERNIE](https://aistudio.baidu.com/aistudio/projectdetail/1294333) shows how to exploit the pretrained ERNIE to solve sentiment analysis problem.

-* [Waybill Information Extraction with BiGRU-CRF Model](https://aistudio.baidu.com/aistudio/projectdetail/1317771) shows how to make use of bigru and crf to do information extraction.
+* [Waybill Information Extraction with BiGRU-CRF Model](https://aistudio.baidu.com/aistudio/projectdetail/1317771) shows how to make use of Bi-GRU plus CRF to finish information extraction task.

-* [Waybill Information Extraction with ERNIE](https://aistudio.baidu.com/aistudio/projectdetail/1329361) shows how to exploit the pretrained ERNIE to do information extraction better.
+* [Waybill Information Extraction with ERNIE](https://aistudio.baidu.com/aistudio/projectdetail/1329361) shows how to use ERNIE, the Chinese pre-trained model improve information extraction performance.

 ## Community